-It's more than just breadth of products that makes eNetwork Software unique in the industry. eNetwork Software products are designed and built on the essential elements required to address your networking needs:
+It's more than just breadth of products that makes Host Integration software unique in the industry.
+Host Integration software products are designed and built on the essential elements required to address your networking needs:

+- ∠ Enterprise-class dependability

-Enterprise-class dependability End-to-end universal access Easy implementation and use Effective network utilization
+- ∠ End-to-end universal access

+- ∠ Easy implementation and use

+- ∠ Effective network utilization
-With eNetwork Software, you'll see your network as a competitive business advantage, not an IT constraint.

-For more information about IBM eNetwork Software, visit our Web site at: http://www.networking.ibm.com/eNetwork
+With Host Integration software, you'll see your network as a competitive business advantage, not an IT constraint.
+For more information about IBM Host Integration software, visit our Web site at:

+http://ibm.com/software/webservers/hostintegration